stefichjo/speranto/ghermanaj/en-prononco.md

 [Quadrilateral]: https://upload.wikimedia.org/wikipedia/commons/8/8c/Vowel_quadrilateral_%28IPA_1949%29.png "Quadrilateral"

 Notes:
-You can imagine the vowel space as a quadrilateral.
-To pronounce the vowels on the left, you have to put your tongue forward: `i`, `e`, `ɛ`, `a`.
-For the vowels on the right, on the other hand, you have to pull your tongue back: `ɑ`, `ɔ`, `o`, `u`.
-Hence the name "front vowels" and "back vowels".
-Since these eight vowels lie on the edge of the quadrilateral and most far away from the central axis and the middle axis of the vowel space, they are also referred to as the cardinal vowels.
-Such an approach seems straightforward.
-But when you try to compare the vowel systems of English accents, you are likely going to end up with more confusion than you started with.
+To pronounce the vowels on the left, we move our tongue forward: `i`, `e`, `ɛ`, `a`.
+For the vowels on the right, we pull our tongue back: `ɑ`, `ɔ`, `o`, `u`.
+Hence the distinction between "front vowels" and "back vowels."
+These eight vowels lie on the edges of the quadrilateral, far from the central and middle axes of the vowel space, earning them the title of cardinal vowels.
+While this approach seems straightforward, comparing the vowel systems of English accents often leads to more confusion than clarity.

 <!--v-->